CDL-Quantum/CohortProject_2022/Week2_VQE/README.md

 ## Task 4: Hamiltonian measurements

+Again, the splitting of the Hamiltonian terms into a minimal number of measurement groups has been applied in the notebook, "S5_circuit_qec.ipynb".
+Please see also additional discussion in the Task 5 section.

 ### (1) Optimal splitting of the total number of measurements between Hamiltonian fragments

 With the total error of the Hamiltonian estimator bounded above by